Short Manaslu Circuit Trek -12 Days

 After some healthy breakfast early in the morning, we’ll set off from Kathmandu to Dhading Besi via public vehicle on a paved highway.
 The continuous drive leads to a rock-strewn and bumpy path, which eventually arrives at Jyamire and then prolongs to Machhakhola (930m): the organic village of Nepal.
 Along the way, we’ll get glimpses of picturesque countryside embracing verdant valleys, terraces, paddy fields, raging rivers, and green hills.
 You’ll also observe rustic villages settled alongside the highway and catch sight of the traditional way of life.

-Accommodation: Hill Top / Tsum Valley
+Accommodation: Hill Top / Tsum Guest House/ Nirvana

 Max.
 Altitude: 930m/3051.18ftMeal: Breakfast, Lunch and DinnerAccommodation: Lodge